waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 # OOD & OOP Basics: Boris Bikes

+:construction: UNDER CONSTRUCTION :construction:

 The goal of this project is to introduce you to [Object-Oriented Programming (OOP) ](https://en.wikipedia.org/wiki/Object-oriented_programming)and show you the very basics of [Object-Oriented Design (OOD)](https://en.wikipedia.org/wiki/Object-oriented_design).
+[Is the goal in fact to introduce TDD?]

 ***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 We are creating a simple system for managing [Boris Bikes in London](https://en.wikipedia.org/wiki/Barclays_Cycle_Hire).
 Our system will keep track of a number of docking stations and the bikes.
 It will allow you to rent the bikes and return them.
 Occasionally the bikes will break and then they will be unavailable for rental.
 There will also be a garage to fix the bikes and a van to move the bikes between the stations and the garage.
+[Do we need a more precise specification of how the end user would interact with the system?
+Should we give an example of irb interaction with the system - showing the end result so to speak?]

 A system like this (in a much more complex form) is actually used by the real Boris bikes system in London.
 Every time you rent a bike or return it some objects get created somewhere in the system that tracks the usage of all bikes.

 ***Please work through this walkthrough with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.
-Please swap driver/navigator roles following an appropriate protocol (ping-pong, change the message), ensuring that the maximum time one person is driving is 15minutes, but as frequently as every minute.***
+Please swap driver/navigator roles following an appropriate protocol (ping-pong, change the message), ensuring that the maximum time one person is driving is 15 minutes, but as frequently as every minute.***

-## Version 0: Building a domain model
+## Version 0: Domain Model and Project Setup

 The first step of the process (even before we think about a single line of code) is to create the [domain model](https://en.wikipedia.org/wiki/Domain_model).
 The [domain model](https://en.wikipedia.org/wiki/Domain_model) describes key concepts in the domain and the relationships between them.
 In other words, it helps us understand what classes we may have and what methods they may implement.